Skip to main content

 Technical Analysis

-CVE-2025-21055 is a vulnerability classified under CWE-125 (Out-of-bounds Read) affecting Samsung Mobile devices.
-The issue resides in the libimagecodec.quram.so component, a library responsible for image decoding functionality.
-Prior to the October 2025 Security Maintenance Release (SMR), this library improperly handles memory boundaries, allowing remote attackers to perform out-of-bounds reads and writes.
-This can lead to unauthorized access to memory regions outside the intended buffer, potentially exposing sensitive data stored in memory.
-The vulnerability can be triggered remotely without requiring any privileges (AV:N/PR:N), but it does require user interaction (UI:R), such as opening or processing a maliciously crafted image file.
-The scope is unchanged (S:U), meaning the impact is confined to the vulnerable component and does not extend to other system components.
-The CVSS v3.1 base score is 4.3, indicating a medium severity level, primarily due to confidentiality impact (C:L) without affecting integrity or availability.
-No known exploits have been reported in the wild, but the vulnerability's presence in a widely used mobile platform makes it a potential target for attackers aiming to extract sensitive information from device memory.
-Samsung has reserved the CVE and is expected to release patches in the October 2025 SMR update.
-The vulnerability affects all Samsung Mobile devices running software versions prior to this patch, though exact affected versions are not specified.
-The flaw highlights the risks associated with image processing libraries, which are common attack vectors due to their complexity and frequent exposure to untrusted content.
+CVE-2025-21055 is a vulnerability classified under CWE-125 (Out-of-bounds Read) found in Samsung Mobile devices, specifically in the libimagecodec.quram.so library.
+This library is responsible for image decoding functions on affected devices.
+The vulnerability allows remote attackers to cause out-of-bounds memory reads and writes by processing specially crafted image files.
+This can lead to unauthorized access to memory regions beyond the intended buffer boundaries, potentially exposing sensitive information stored in memory.
+The vulnerability is exploitable remotely without requiring any privileges (AV:N/PR:N), but it does require user interaction (UI:R), such as opening or previewing a malicious image.
+The scope of the vulnerability is unchanged (S:U), meaning the impact is limited to the vulnerable component and does not affect other system components.
+The CVSS v3.1 base score is 4.3, indicating a medium severity level primarily due to confidentiality impact without affecting integrity or availability.
+The flaw exists in Samsung Mobile devices prior to the October 2025 security maintenance release (SMR Oct-2025 Release 1), and no public exploits have been reported yet.
+The absence of patch links suggests that the fix is either newly released or forthcoming.
+The vulnerability highlights the risks associated with image processing libraries, which are common attack vectors due to their complexity and frequent exposure to untrusted content.

 Potential Impact